 Information about Bedford and Somerset County gun or accoutrement makers, repairers, and designers

 Here are links to biographical information about individuals who, correctly or not, have been identified as an old-time gun or accoutrement maker, gun repairer, or gun designer who worked within the current bounds of Bedford and Somerset counties.
-Hit the "refresh" button when you visit these pages to ensure you are seeing the latest version.
+Hit the refresh button on this and other pages to ensure you are seeing the latest updates!

 These codes are incorporated to the right of some of the links: